baopj/DenseEventsGrounding/DepNet_ANet_Release/README.md

 cd moment_localization && export CUDA_VISIBLE_DEVICES=0
 python dense_train.py --verbose --cfg ../experiments/dense_activitynet/acnet.yaml
 ```

-You may get better results than that reported in our paper thanks to some code updates.
+You may get better results than that reported in our paper thanks to the code updates.

 ### Citation